onetep-devel/documentation/developer_area.rst

 1. Install VirtualBox on your machine.

 2. Ask Jacek for a link to download the VM.
-We are not publicly sharing the link, because the VM contains a GitHub token.
-   Anyone with the VM is able to clone the ONETEP repository.
+We are not publicly sharing the link, because the GitHub token could be (with difficulty) salvaged from the VM disk file.
+Anyone with the VM would technically be able to clone the ONETEP repository.

-3. Since a copy of this VM is already running somewhere in Southampton, you will need to tell Github Actions that this is a *different* runner, with a different token.
-To do that, first
+3. The VM does not have the GitHub Actions application installed.
+This is because the installation and configuration needs to be done separately on every instance of the runner.
+At least one instance is already running somewhere in Southampton, you do not want to confuse GitHub with another one that would be using the same token.
+So,

    - Log into the VM, use the username ``onetep`` and the password ``onetep``.

-   - Remove the directory ``$HOME/actions-runner``.
-You will create a new one in the next step.

    - Complete **only** steps C and D in :ref:`dev_continuous_integration_instructions_for_preparing`.
-     This involves setting up a new runner in Github Actions, and building a new ``$HOME/actions-runner``.
+     This involves setting up a new runner in GitHub Actions, and building a new ``$HOME/actions-runner``.
+It is a simple process.

 4. That's it, you're done.
-Every time you will boot up the VM, it will listen for connections from Github Actions.
+Every time you will boot up the VM, it will listen for connections from GitHub Actions.

 .. _dev_continuous_integration_instructions_for_preparing: